Spiral Sweet Potato Tart with Whipped Maple Ricotta

 How to Make Spiral Sweet Potato Tart

 The hardest part about making this tart is, as you can probably guess, prepping the sweet potatoes.
-You’ll want to slice them as thinly as possible, which both ensures they will fully cook and bend nicely around the middle of the tart.
+You’ll want to slice them as thinly as possible, which ensures they will fully cook and bend nicely around the middle of the tart.

 The exposed edges of the sweet potatoes get just a little crispy; the inside edge gets meltingly soft.
 The two textures make for sweet potato perfection.